 Note: The Business Dynamics Research Consortium is not hiring at this time.
-As part of the University of Wisconsin System, we post our job listings through the UWSA careers page.
+As part of the Universities of Wisconsin, we post our job listings through the UWSA careers page.

 Mark’s areas of expertise include business development and technical assistance, data-driven strategies for economic development, second-stage business development and local economy statistics.
 Those who work with Mark know his humor is always present and relationships are important to him.

 Some of the favorite aspects of his work are engaging with people who are dedicated to their craft and expertise and using teams to solve problems and build programs.
 Interacting with economic developers at all levels to help them learn new business development strategies and data to measure, report and influence business activity within their region is very meaningful to Mark.
 He enjoys learning from those same economic developers as they interact with the wide variety of support organizations and community stakeholders to serve local economies.

 Before his work at the foundation, Lange served as the director of the Lundquist Center for Entrepreneurship at the University of Oregon.
 He co-founded CVT Productions, a video-production and software-distribution company and has served as an adjunct faculty member in entrepreneurship at the Mendoza College of Business at the University of Notre Dame.